seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-facades.md

 Here we retrieve books from cache with the help of `Cache` facade.

 All facade classes are extended from the base `Facade` class.
 There is only one method, that must be implemented in every facade class: `getFacadeAccessor()` which returns the unique service name inside the IoC container.
-So it must return a string, that will be resovled then out of the IoC container.
+So it must return a string, that will be resolved then out of the IoC container.

 Here is the source code of the `Illuminate\Support\Facades\Cache` facade class: